AntoineLep/ftx_algotrading/README.md

 ## Disclaimer

-I'm not responsible for any money losses using this bot and guarantee that it will not do anything else that what you ask him to do in your strategy.
-Existing strategies can be used at your own risk, please have a close look at the code before running it.
+I'm not responsible for any money losses using this bot and guarantee that it will not do anything else that what you ask him to do in your strategies.
+Existing strategies can be used at your own risk, please have a deep look at the code before running it.

 ## Credits